 Eliminating toxic chemicals and practices

 Another important environmental aspect is the assurance materials and products meet best-practice benchmarks for low toxicity.
-Schiavello’s Products of Australia include furnishings that are Red List Free, which means they utilise zero known human carcinogens or problematic Volatile Organic Compounds.
+Schiavello’s Products of Australia include products that are Red List Free, which means they utilise zero known human carcinogens or problematic Volatile Organic Compounds.
 The health of the global environment is also a consideration, with all timbers responsibly sourced from Australian certified plantation forestry operations.

 Having the level of transparency and control that local and onshore materials sourcing and manufacture provides is valuable in ensuring the quality and safety of every product.
 Relevant Australian Standards can be applied for product benchmarking, and the successful meeting of their requirements verified.